-Students must live in the Waltrip attendance zone with their parent(s) or legal guardian.
+Students must live in the Waltrip attendance zone with their parent(s) or legal guardian, unless on a magnet or CTE transfer.
 Proof of residency must be provided by the presentation of all of the following:

-- Recent utility bills (electric, gas, water) or lease agreement with name and address of parent or guardian - Proof of custody if the parents are divorced or if the student is living with someone other than a parent; - Parent or guardian must be present and provide Texas Driver's License with address matching the utility bill and/or lease agreement.
+- Recent utility bills (electric, gas, water) or lease agreement with name and address of parent or guardian - Proof of custody if the parents are divorced or if the student is living with someone other than a parent; - Parents or guardians must be present and provide Texas Driver's License with address matching the utility bill and/or lease agreement.